 The Multi-Agency Public Protection Arrangements (MAPPA), are a set of statutory partnership working arrangements introduced in 2007 under Section 10 of the Management of Offenders etc. (Scotland) Act 2005 (the 2005 Act).

-The purpose of MAPPA is public protection and the reduction of serious harm.
-In Scotland MAPPA brings together the Police, Scottish Prison Service (SPS), Health Boards and the Local Authorities, in partnership as the Responsible Authorities, to assess and manage the risk posed for certain categories of offender:
+The purpose of MAPPA is the protection of the public and the reduction of serious harm.
+In Scotland MAPPA brings together the Police, Scottish Prison Service (SPS), Health Boards and the Local Authorities in partnership as the Responsible Authorities, to assess and manage the risk posed by certain categories of offender:

 - Sex offenders who are subject to notification requirements under the Sexual Offences Act 2003;

 - Mentally disordered restricted patients; and